Dateline: Wroclaw, Poland

 You should be aware that taking up a foreign citizenship with the “intention” of relinquishing your US citizenship can cause you to lose US citizenship.
 So can fighting in a foreign military or working for a foreign government in any number of jobs.

-Countries that do not allow dual citizenship
+Countries that don’t allow dual citizenship

 Andorra.
 Andorrans who take up a foreign citizenship lose their Andorran nationality, but can apply to have it reinstated later if they are willing to renounce the citizenship they took up.
 Foreigners shouldn’t need to worry about this procedure, since becoming a naturalized citizen of Andorra takes twenty years of residence, one of the longest periods on earth.